- Who We Are

 Maria Gnecco oversees day to day program activities and supervises current volunteers advocating for abused children in the Yellowstone County court system.
 Maria has been involved in several community programs serving culturally diverse families and vulnerable children.
 Maria was born in Colombia where she received a Law degree.
 She has lived in Billings with her family for 8 years.

-Ben McKee is a graduate of Pennsylvania State University and worked in research while pursuing a Bachelor of Science in Psychology.
+Ben McKee oversees the fundraising and volunteer recruitment of the organization.
+Ben is a graduate of Pennsylvania State University and worked in research while pursuing a Bachelor of Science in Psychology.
 After relocating from the Philadelphia area he worked at Yellowstone Boys and Girls Ranch, first as a Mental Health Worker and subsequently Program Manager.

 Tricia Hergett provides program coordination to all staff and CASA volunteers advocates.
 Additionally, she acts as the staff liaison with the Department of Child and Family Services.
 Tricia previously worked at RiverStone Health as an Assistant to the Vice President, Medicaid Health Improvement Program Administration and the Yellowstone County Registrar.
 She is currently completing her Bachelor of Arts in Sociology at ASU.